 Unlicensed lenders: If you are dealing with a business that is unlicensed and operating illegally, please report it to your local police.
 Be aware that it is often difficult to resolve issues when dealing with intentionally unlicensed lenders.

-Licensed payday lenders and high-cost credit grantors: If you borrowed money from a licensed payday lender or licensed high cost credit grantor and are having issues, please read through our resources on our website to learn about your rights when it comes to payday loans and high-cost credit products.
+Licensed payday lenders and high-cost credit grantors: If you borrowed money from a licensed payday lender or licensed high-cost credit grantor and are having issues, please read through our resources on our website to learn about your rights when it comes to payday loans and high-cost credit products.
 If you believe the business is breaking the rules after reading through that information, you can submit a complaint to us directly.

-How to get the calls to stop
+How to stop collection calls

 What to do if it’s not your debt